 - 1. Costs disclosure: Check your costs agreement/retainer to see if there are any requirements of costs disclosure that have been missed.
 You may decide to make a commercial decision to settle the issue of costs with the client rather than continue with the assessment.
 If you have omitted to disclose one of the required elements, you are generally held liable for the costs of the costs assessment (section 204 LPUL). - 2.
 Negotiations: Consider how to respond to the client's objections.
 Are any of them valid?
 Should a commercial resolution be achieved at this stage to avoid further costs? - 3.
-Commercial & Government client: a client which falls within the definition of a commercial or government client (see section 170 LPUL) cannot have the costs of a law practice assessed.
 Timing: An application for assessment by a client (or third party payer) must be made within 12 months after: - the bill of costs was given or the request for payment was made to the client or third party payer; or - the costs were paid, if neither a bill of costs was given nor a request was made.